 You are cordially invited to attend the Annual Meeting of the Stockholders of MEI Pharma, Inc., a Delaware corporation.
 The annual meeting will be a completely virtual meeting of stockholders, which will be conducted via live webcast.
-Stockholders will be able to attend the annual meeting remotely, vote and submit questions during the annual meeting by visiting any location in the world.
+Stockholders will be able to attend the annual meeting remotely, vote and submit questions during the annual meeting by visiting https://meetnow.global/MTGT7UU and entering their control number.
+The virtual meeting format allows attendance from any location in the world.